AryusG/registration-with-gcp/README.md

 1. Writing a “server” script which should be automated on a Virtual Machine in GCP
-2. Writing a “client” script to send a messaKe to the server script runninK on the VM
+2. Writing a “client” script to send a messaKe to the server script running on the VM
 3. A GCP Function which sends an email to the client’s email, triggered by the server script

 ## Files required to submit:
 serverapy, clientapy, GCP function script.

 ### Client.py
-Should be executed via command line: python3 clientapy *email}
-email is the address that the client script sends to the server.
+Should be executed via command line: python3 clientapy *email email is the address that the client script sends to the server.
 You should use a real email that you can access to ensure you are receiving the email.
 This script will send the email to the VM server.

 ### Server.py
-Event-driven that responds to an email beinK receiveda It should receive the message from the client and forward it to the GCP function.
+Event-driven that responds to an email being received It should receive the message from the client and forward it to the GCP function.

 ### GCP function script